 Due to small and vertical rudder, 49ers require forceful and repeated movements to change her course.
-Such action is now permitted under their class rules as long as it does not propel the boat.
+Such action is now permitted under their class rules as long as it does not propel the boat in any direction.
 The amount of course change when sculling to one side will be very small compared to conventional boats.
-If a boat is being sculled on both sides, only penalize if it is propelling the boat.
+If a boat is being sculled on both sides, only penalize if it is clearly propelling the boat.